 - 1/4 teaspoon nutmeg

-Whip together the egg white and water until frothy.
-Add pecans and mix them in until they are all evenly coated.
-In a separate bowl, combine the sugars, salt, cinnamon and nutmeg.
-Dump the mixture onto the pecans and mix thoroughly until pecans are all evenly covered.
-Spread evenly onto the lined baking sheet.
-Bake for 30 minutes.
-Stir once halfway through.
-Let cool completely and break apart any pieces that have stuck together.
-Store in an airtight container.
+Whip the egg white and water together until frothy.
+Mix in the pecans until they are all evenly coated.
+Combine the sugars, salt, cinnamon, and nutmeg in a separate bowl.
+Pour the mixture over the pecans and thoroughly mix until the pecans are evenly coated.
+Spread evenly on a baking sheet lined with parchment paper.
+30 minutes in the oven.
+Once halfway through, give it a good stir.
+Allow to cool completely before breaking apart any pieces that have become stuck together.
+Keep it in an airtight container.

 Also known as Sorbet Od Bresaka I Timijana & Ušećereni Pekan Orasi.

-I can almost hear the Colonel’s voice at the back of my head.
-“This is getting rather silly,” says he with an irritated pitch to his voice.
-And it is, really.
-I’ve become totally addicted to frozen desserts.
-I can’t remember the last time I made a dessert that you can bite into and chew on.
-Candied pecans apparently don’t qualify as an actual dessert, so that’s a bummer.
-I’m an ice cream junkie.
-There, I’ve said it.
+At the back of my mind, I can almost hear the Colonel’s voice.
+“This is becoming rather silly,” he says, his voice irritated.
+And it really is.
+I’m completely addicted to frozen desserts.
+I can’t remember the last time I made something you could bite into and chew on.
+Candied pecans apparently do not qualify as a dessert, which is unfortunate.
+I’m an ice cream addict.
+That’s all there is to it.

-We’ve had a few days of rather cool and unpredictable weather here.
-Given the circumstances and weather conditions, any avid baker would feel the urge to roll up their sleeves, turn the oven on and make wonderful crisp pastry topped with sweet juicy summer fruit, or even a warm and comforting dessert like chocolate fondant or a blueberry cobbler.
-Yeah, not me.
-I made yet another batch od ice cream.
+We’ve had a few days of cool and unpredictability here.
+Given the circumstances and weather, any avid baker would feel compelled to roll up their sleeves, fire up the oven, and create wonderful crisp pastry topped with sweet juicy summer fruit, or even a warm and comforting dessert like chocolate fondant or blueberry cobbler.
+No, not me.
+I made a new batch of ice cream.
 Chocolate.
-It was the third batch of chocolate ice cream in the last two weeks.
+It was the third batch of chocolate ice cream I’d made in the previous two weeks.

-As if that wasn’t enough, I made this peach & thyme sorbet as well.
-In my defense, there was a bunch of peaches neatly arranged in a pretty Ikea bowl on our dinning room table threathening to become overripe in a matter of days, just calling my name and begging me to save them from their unflattering destiny.
-What else could a gal do but turn them into a sorbet?!
+As if that wasn’t enough, I also made this peach and thyme sorbet.
+In my defense, there were a bunch of peaches neatly arranged in a pretty Ikea bowl on our dining room table calling my name and begging me to save them from their unflattering fate.
+What else could a girl do but make sorbet out of them?

 And you know what?
 I don’t regret it for one second!

-Not only was it finished in a snap, it was outrageously good too.
-In fact, it was everthing you could ever expect from a sorbet – it was fruity and sweet but all together inceredibly refreshing and flavourful.
-A hint of thyme really makes a difference and gives the sorbet a lovely depth od flavor.
-I strongly recommend urge you to make it as soon as possible.
-You’ll thank me later.
+It was not only completed quickly, but it was also extremely good.
+In fact, it was everything you could want in a sorbet: fruity and sweet, but also incredibly refreshing and flavorful.
+A dash of thyme really makes a difference and adds a lovely depth of flavor to the sorbet.
+I strongly advise you to do so as soon as possible.
+You’ll be grateful later.